OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/image-coercion-requirement-sets.md

 ImageCoercion 1.2 enables conversion to SVG format (`Office.CoercionType.XmlSvg`) when writing data using the [`Document.setSelectedDataAsync`](/javascript/api/office/office.document#getSelectedDataAsync_coercionType__options__callback_) method.
 The following applications are supported.

-- Excel on Windows (connected to a Microsoft 365 subscription)
+- Excel 2021 and later on Windows
-- Excel on Mac (connected to a Microsoft 365 subscription)
+- Excel 2021 and later on Mac
-- PowerPoint on Windows (connected to a Microsoft 365 subscription)
+- PowerPoint 2021 and later on Windows
-- PowerPoint on Mac (connected to a Microsoft 365 subscription)
+- PowerPoint 2021 and later on Mac
 - PowerPoint on the web
-- Word on Windows (connected to a Microsoft 365 subscription)
+- Word 2021 and later on Windows
-- Word on Mac (connected to a Microsoft 365 subscription)
+- Word 2021 and later on Mac

 ## Office Common API requirement sets